libbyschuknight/tid_til/testing/testing.md

 # Testing - general

+Try to remember to read the Rspec errors really carefully!!
+Just had a number of fails but was due to not coding the factories properly rather then any error a test itself.

 #### Rails Conf 2013 The Magic Tricks of Testing by Sandi Metz
 A must watch and re-watch - [Rails Conf 2013 The Magic Tricks of Testing by Sandi Metz]https://www.youtube.com/watch?v=URSWYvyc42M